hyperledger/fabric/orderer/README.md

 The location of this block can be set using the `ORDERER_GENERAL_GENESISFILE` environment variable.
 As is the case with all the configuration paths for Fabric binaries, this location is relative to the path set via the `FABRIC_CFG_PATH` environment variable.

-## Ledger types
+## Ledger

-Because the ordering service must allow clients to seek within the ordered batch stream, orderers need a backing ledger, where they maintain a local copy of past batches.
-Not all ledgers are crash fault tolerant, so care should be used when selecting a ledger for an application.
-Because the orderer ledger interface is abstracted, the ledger type for a particular orderer may be selected at runtime.
-The following options are available:

-* File ledger (production): The file-based ledger stores blocks directly on the file system.
+In order to tolerate crash faults, orderer uses file-based ledger to persist blocks on the file system.
 The block locations on disk are 'indexed' in a lightweight LevelDB database by number so that clients can efficiently retrieve a block by number.
-This is the default, and the suggested option for production deployments.
-* RAM ledger (testing): The RAM ledger implementation is a simple development oriented ledger which stores batches purely in memory, with a configurable history size for retention.
-This ledger is not crash fault tolerant; restarting the process will reset the ledger to the genesis block.
-* JSON ledger (testing): The file ledger implementation is a simple development oriented ledger which stores batches as JSON encoded files on the filesystem.
-This is intended to make inspecting the ledger easy and to allow for crash fault tolerance.
-This ledger is not intended to be performant, but is intended to be simple and easy to deploy and understand.

-### Choosing a ledger type

-This can be set by setting the `ORDERER_GENERAL_LEDGERTYPE` environment variable before executing the `orderer` binary.
-Acceptable values are `file` (default), `ram`, and `json`.

 ## Experimenting with the orderer service

 To experiment with the orderer service you may build the orderer binary by simply typing `go build` in the `hyperledger/fabric/orderer` directory.
-You may then invoke the orderer binary with no parameters, or you can override the bind address, port, and backing ledger by setting the environment variables `ORDERER_GENERAL_LISTENADDRESS`, `ORDERER_GENERAL_ LISTENPORT` and `ORDERER_GENERAL_LEDGER_TYPE` respectively.
+You may then invoke the orderer binary with no parameters, or you can override the bind address and port by setting the environment variables `ORDERER_GENERAL_LISTENADDRESS` and `ORDERER_GENERAL_ LISTENPORT` respectively.

 There are sample clients in the `fabric/orderer/sample_clients` directory.